 Choosing a bad contractor is a waste of time and money.
 And among a large number of people willing to sell their services to you, the problem of choice may be much more acute than you expected.
-But we will not leave you here either: catch 5 tips that will help you to make a mistake:
+But we will not leave you here either – grab 5 tips that will help you to make a mistake:

 - Mobile development portfolio.
 The company can talk about itself in words as much as it wants, but the most eloquent will be its portfolio of mobile projects.
-Look at what the team has already worked with, what genres they are familiar with firsthand, how it approaches the implementation of graphics, game mechanics, monetization, and more.
+Look at what the team has already worked with, what genres they know firsthand, how it approaches the implementation of graphics, game mechanics, monetization, and more.

 - Mobile development cost.
 An experienced company with a portfolio of mobile projects will be able to make a rough estimate of the cost of your project during the day.
 The figure should not be too low, because most likely it will mean poor quality.
 But the inflated amounts are also suspicious: be sure to find out on the basis of what the company is asking for a price above the market average.

 - Mobile development terms.
 Be prepared for the fact that a good result does not come quickly.
 A large team will work on your project with a clear structure and sequence of necessary procedures.
 If you get a suspicious response like a month or less to a question about the timing, think about how the team is going to accelerate so much.
 Maybe by depriving your game of important functionality or by using pre-built constructors to create games.